tinted-theming/home/builder.md

 - `/sources/schemes/list.yaml` - Holds a list of scheme respositories
 - `/sources/templates/list.yaml` - Holds a list of template respositories
 - `/schemes/[name]/*.yaml` - A scheme file (there may be multiples of these)
-- `/templates/[name]/template/*.mustache` - A template file (there may be multiples of these)
+- `/templates/[name]/templates/*.mustache` - A template file (there may be multiples of these)
-- `/templates/[name]/template/config.yaml` - A template configuration file
+- `/templates/[name]/templates/config.yaml` - A template configuration file

 ## Workflow
 The first job a just-installed builder has is to populate a list of scheme sources and template sources.
 It does this by parsing the `/sources.yaml` file and using git to download the defined repositories to `/sources`.
 Next a builder will parse the downloaded `/sources/schemes/list.yaml` and download the defined repositories to `/schemes`.
 Finally a builder will parse the downloaded `/sources/templates/list.yaml` and download the defined repositories to `/templates`.
 All this is performed by the `builder update` command which can also be used to update sources, schemes and teamplates.

-When building themes by running `builder`, a base16 builder should iterate through all the scheme files in `/schemes` and for each scheme should iterate through all the template files in `/templates` producing themes that will be output in the directories specififed in `/templates/template_name/template/config.yaml`.
+When building themes by running `builder`, a base16 builder should first clear out any old output then iterate through all the scheme files in `/schemes` and for each scheme should iterate through all the template files in `/templates` producing themes that will be output in the directories specififed in `/templates/template_name/template/config.yaml`.
 The template filename should look like `[slug][extension]`.
 Where slug is taken from the scheme file and extention is taken from `/template/config.yaml`.

 ## Template Variables
 A builder should provide the following variables to a template file: